 Receive a master Preservation Certificate.
 One certificate covering the entire batch — listing all archive addresses, linked to ORIGINA timestamps where applicable.
 Suitable for institutional reporting, donor updates, and legal records.

-🔒 CONSERVA processes your documents in real time to generate metadata and routes them to external archives.
-Nothing is stored on CONSERVA servers.
-Close the tab and nothing remains.
+🔒 CONSERVA processes documents in-session to generate metadata and guide deposit to external archives.
+This static page is designed not to store uploaded files on PLENA servers.

 Request a Pilot